ahoymrag/ahoymrag.github.io/seaM/screenplay/scenes/scenes-25-31.md

 ## Scene 25a EXT.
 Outside Morning

-Dallas and Mac walk there dog.
+Dallas and Mac walk the neighbor's dog but it isn't working well.
 They walk it by a patch of grass - tall grass - and Dallas looks off into the distance - Mac watches his gaze - and soon does the Dog - the latter too now staring at the great no where - beneath the tall grass.

 ---